Siryi-Oleksandr/tweet-card-test/README.md

 You can freely move between pages.
 On Tweets page choose any interesting user and subscribe and follow it.
 Or conversely, you can unsubscribe from anyone.
 Also you can filter users by name or status of the subscription.
+You have many variants to quickly find some user using filters by name and status of the users.

 ---